DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/losses/ce.typ

 #import "../../../../lib/mod.typ": *

-=== Cross-Entropy Loss #checked <c4:cross-entropy>
+=== Cross-Entropy Loss   <c4:cross-entropy>

 Cross-Entropy loss is the main driver behind the models' ability to ascribe every pixel to exactly one semantic class---background, left, right, ahead, or layered.
 Whereas its binary counterpart BCE, explained in @c4:bce_loss, concerns itself with two mutually-exclusive classes, CE generalizes the idea to multiple classes.
-Formally, whereas BCE as $C in NN_2$, CE encompasses all classes $C in NN_(>2)$.
+Formally, whereas BCE is $C in NN_2$, CE encompasses all classes $C in NN_(>2)$.
 Thus, CE suits the task of multi-class segmentation, where each pixel belongs to one of $C$ classes, perfectly.

 CE measures the dissimilarity between the ground truth label distribution and the model's predicted label distribution.
 The loss is defined as the negative log-likelihood of the true class label given the predicted class probabilities.
 The definition of CE is as follows: